 “The most wasted of all days is one without laughter,” said the poet E.E.
 Cummings.
 Those who trigger our laughter with their humor are the people we want to spend time with, work with, or date.
 Humor opens our eyes to unexpected possibilities in the world, relieves our stress, improves our health, ameliorates an awkward situation, and increases our influence on others.
-It is widely assumed that people who are funny were born that way and so development of a sense of humor and an ability to be humorous is left largely to the luck of the draw — your family circumstances or the television shows you watch.
+It is widely assumed that people who are funny were born that way and so the development of a sense of humor and an ability to be humorous is left largely to the luck of the draw — your family circumstances or the television shows you watch.

-Those of us who grew up in a mainstream educational system were taught reading, writing and arithmetic in school.
+Those of us who grew up in a mainstream educational system were taught reading, writing, and arithmetic in school.
 Anyone cracking jokes in the back of the room was fined with twenty-thirty minutes in a minimum-security afterschool detention center.
 Now, we know that the humor that institutions failed to appreciate when we were children can help us tremendously in professional, romantic, and social settings.
 So, what can we learn from the kid in the back of the room?
-What if we approach humor as a skill that carries as much weight in our daily lives as reading, writing and arithmetic?
+What if we approach to humor as a skill that carries as much weight in our daily lives as reading, writing, and arithmetic?
 Certainly more than algebra!

 We’re not interested in creating a world full of stand-up comics or stage performers.
 We’re also not focused on humor scripted in a room of television writers, although we can learn from those instances of humor as well.
 Rather, we’re interested in humor that holds practical applications for our daily lives, such as being more successful at work and nurturing a romance to socializing and having more fun with our friends.